 One way to ensure that your child is getting enough physical activity is to lead by example.
-Model an active lifestyle and make it part of the family’s daily routine.
-Make physical activity a part of time spent together as a family.
-Take advantage of pubic parks, baseball fields, and basketball courts in your community.
-Make sure your child has access to recreational equipment, such as:
+Try to model an active lifestyle yourself and make it part of the family’s daily routine.

-- strong physical education and recess policies that emphasize increases in time and frequency
+- strong physical education and recess policies that emphasize increases in time for and frequency of physical activity

 - shared-use agreements to allow school facilities to be used for physical activity outside of school hours

 - child involvement in intramural sports and activity clubs